semgrep/semgrep-docs/docs/release-notes/february-2024.md

 * Added the ability to filter for dependencies that Semgrep has commented on.
   <!-- https://github.com/semgrep/semgrep-app/pull/12898 -->
+* Added manual review advice to GitHub PR comments.
+Certain Semgrep Supply Chain (SSC) findings require **manual review** to verify if the finding is reachable or not.
+GitHub PR comments now include this advice to help you ascertain if the finding is reachable or not. <!-- 12907 -->

 ## 🤖 Assistant (beta)

 ### Added

+- Added weekly emails summarizing Semgrep tasks, highlighting top priority items. <!-- Private beta - not sure if we should include this -->

 ### Changed